cybozu-go/neco/docs/neco.md

     Generates a new SSH key pair for sabakan controlled machines.

-    The generated public key is stored in etcd.
+    The generated public key is stored in etcd and will be automatically set for users defined in ignition templates.

     The generated private key is stored in Vault by using `ckecli vault ssh-privkey`.

     When `--dump` option is specified, the generated private key is also dumped to stdout.